milanwiedemann/questionnaires/README.md

 ### Creating Tables

-This is a basic example which shows you how to create a table for the
+This is a basic example which shows how to create a table with long label descriptions of the PHQ-9:
-PHQ-9:

 ``` r
 # Load packages ----